How much life insurance do I need?

 Once all three parts are reviewed together, you will be able to determine the appropriate amount of life insurance you need to protect your family’s lifestyle.
 An example of all three parts in action, is posted below the assessment tool.

-To assess your life insurance needs, you can work through the steps using our free assessment here:
+To assess your life insurance needs, you can work through the steps using our free assessment here (it may take a minute or two to load the assessment):

 Let's look at an example of all three parts at work: